warfee/service-files-generator/README.md

 # Laravel Service Files Generator

-If you not work with model, it allows you to generate automatically service file for each database tables.
+It allows you to generate automatically service file for each database tables.

 ## Installation

 Install warfee/service-files-generator with composer